The Prince (2019 film): Production

-The film is based the sole novel by little-known author Mario Cruz, which was cherished many years ago by filmmaker Alicia Scherson, who was in talks with playwright Luis Barrales to prepare the script.
+The film is based on the sole novel by little-known author Mario Cruz, which was cherished many years ago by filmmaker Alicia Scherson, who was in talks with playwright Luis Barrales to prepare the script.
 Cruz's homoerotic novel has its heyday in the 70s, it was never available in bookstores and could only be acquired in the newsstands of San Diego Street, in Santiago, becoming a cult novel.
 Director Sebastián Muñoz found it by chance and, along with Barrales himself, refined the script to its final form.

 Subsequently, the Chilean production team Niña Niño Films and El Otro Films, alongside the Argentine company Le Tiro Cine and the Belgian Be Revolution Pictures, joined the project.
 The cast was completed with veteran actors Alfredo Castro and Gastón Pauls, and young actors Juan Carlos Maldonado, Sebastián Ayala and Lux Pascal.

 Reception

 At Venice, much of the Italian specialty press evaluated the film positively.
 Martina Barone at Cinematographe wrote: "a film of impetuous sensuality.
 A disturbing film, in its multifaceted sexual, emotional and primitive ferocity", Samuele Sestieri at PointBlank wrote: "The first work by Chilean filmmaker Sebastián Muñoz is a dazzling song of love and death, between pleasure and pain", Carlo Valeri at Sentieriselvaggi wrote: "A claustrophobic film, but at the same time full of desiring impulses.
 Asphyxiating and passionate as a last hug before saying goodbye".
 At the end of the festival, the film was awarded the Queer Lion:

 After Venice and positive reviews in Europe, the first American evaluation came from Boyd van Hoeij of The Hollywood Reporter (and a former Queer Lion juror himself), who negatively received the film; the bottom line being: "A prison fantasy devoid of personality."

 On review aggregation website Rotten Tomatoes, The Prince holds a 94% approval rating based on 16 reviews, with an average of 7.7/10.